DannieBGoode/opensx70/_posts/2020/11/2020-11-10-pneumatics.md

 ## epilogue

 Please, keep in mind that this modification affects the way the picture is exposed, and, that integration in a regular SX70 will not work properly.
-In any case be careful not to max out the needle.
+In any case be careful not to bottom out the needle.

 In the setting of the SX70 that is not a problem, although the magic numbers have to be adjusted.

-Also keep in mind that prototype XXI that I set at P=-3, I feel has the blades dirty and drags, making for friction and probably affecting the results.
+Also keep in mind that prototype XXI that I set at (with my made up notation) P=-3, I feel has the blades dirty and drags, making for friction and probably affecting the results.

 Shooting with the camera, the shutter behavior feels odd, not bad or good, just different.
 It is easily noticeable.

-Keep also in mind that this are my shots, and are, at most, anecdotal, still I feel that the pictures look different, maybe sharper...
+Don't forget that this are my shots, and are, at most, anecdotal, still I feel that the pictures look different, maybe sharper...

 What do you think?
 Post your thoughts.